-(2018—Ongoing) Graphic design and marketing by Black Slab
+(2018—Ongoing) Graphic design, photography and marketing by Black Slab

 Not Just a Studio is a brief look at Black Slab’s design work for Palmerston North's first hot yoga studio.
 The Dharma Room had two goals: get noticed and grow the number of male members.